 - Recognize text.

-- Compare and verify information.
+- Compare and verify the information.

 - Communicate via instant messenger (chatbots).

-40 Great Use Cases Of RPA Across Industries
+40 Great RPA Use Cases Across Industries

 - Examples of using RPA in Telecom

-- RPA for IT processes
+- RPA for IT processes, automation for consultancy

 - RPA Case Studies in Finance & Banking